 The legal basis for the data processing is Art.
 6 para.
 1 lit. f DSGVO.
 The website operator has a legitimate interest in making it as easy as possible to arrange appointments with interested parties and customers.
 If consent has been requested, Art.
 6 para.
 1 lit. a DSGVO is the legal basis for data processing; consent can be revoked at any time.

-The data transfer to the USA is based on the standard contractual clauses of the EU Commission.
-Details can be found here: https://calendly.com/pages/dpa.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+You can find details here: https://calendly.com/pages/dpa.

 contract for job processing

 We have concluded an order processing contract with Calendly.
 This is a contract required by data protection law, which ensures that Calendly only processes the personal data of our website visitors according to our instructions and in compliance with the GDPR.

 5. analysis tools and advertising